How To Write Ads That Convert

 2. Play With Emotions

+This is possibly the biggest secret to writing amazing, earth-shattering ad copy.
+Play with emotions, others call this “mind-f*cking”.
+The only way to do this is to know what’s going on inside your audience’s heads.
+Study the demographics and psychographics of your target audience and ideal customers.
 What makes them tick?
 Are they in debt?
 Struggling to pay their bills?
 Desperate to shred 5 pounds of fat?
 Uncover their emotional triggers and leverage them!
 Harness the power of emotions and relate to your audience, evoke feelings that make them take action.
-(BEST COPYWRITING ADVICE PERIOD)

 3. Curiosity

 Curiosity makes people opt-in to email lists.
-You can write an ad title like “Secret Underground Push Button Software Rakes In $39,000,000 of “Top Secret” Stolen Cash In 60 Seconds” and it’ll get a shit load of conversions.
+You can write an ad title like “Secret Underground Push Button Software Rakes In $39,000,000 of ‘Top Secret’ Stolen Cash In 60 Seconds” and it’ll get a lot of conversions.
+Build enough curiosity in your ads to make people click them, a little less curiosity than you use on your squeeze pages.

 4. Fears & Desires

 These are emotions, but you really need to dig deep into these two.
 What exactly do your audience want and or need?
+Precisely why do they want to achieve their desired outcome?
+Leverage the answer in your ad copy.

 5. Tease

-WIth some audiences this strategy works best.
-Show or “tease” your audience by showing them part of what they’ll receive by taking your desired action i.e. opt-ing into your email list or buying your product.
+With some audiences, this strategy works best.
+Show or “tease” your audience by showing them part of what they’ll receive by taking your desired action i.e., opting into your email list or buying your product.

 6. Proof

-Nothing beats proof, and it’s a bummer for the marketers out there who don’t posses sufficient proof to use in ads.
+Nothing beats proof, and it’s a bummer for the marketers out there who don’t possess sufficient proof to use in ads.
 If you’re going to use proof, make sure you can back it up with concrete results.
+This applies most to using numbers, in terms of traffic, leads, sales, and income.
+Don’t write “Underground Software Generates 10,000 Visitors In 48 Hours” if it doesn’t.
+You can get into serious trouble writing false information like that.
+But if you have a product or service that is near guaranteed to produce certain results; use the numbers to your advantage.

 In Prosperity,